Wu-Tang Name Generator

 Tips for Picking Your Wu-Tang Name

-The generator hands you raw material.
+The generator throws raw material at you.
 These tips help you choose the one that sticks:

 - Say it out loud.
 A name lives in the mouth, not on the page.
 Test the rhythm — does it roll, or does it stumble?